FoxFit

 Tested, not just claimed

-FoxFit includes over 1,800 lines of dedicated accessibility tests covering touch targets, Dynamic Type scaling, colour contrast, reduce motion behaviour, and VoiceOver compatibility.
-Accessibility isn't an afterthought - it's verified in every build.
+FoxFit ships with over 1,800 lines of accessibility tests covering touch targets, Dynamic Type scaling, colour contrast, reduce-motion behaviour, and VoiceOver compatibility.
+Every build runs them.
+If accessibility regresses, the build fails.

 550+